Martin-FABI/SASSB-Phylogenomics-Workshop-Scripts-and-data/README.md

-## The following files are bash files that we will use in the Phylogenomics Workshop:
+## The following files are bash / python files that we will use in the Phylogenomics Workshop:

 00_00_headers_rename.sh - Remove all characters after first "|"